hylinz/hylinz/README.md

 ### &nbsp;About Me

-👨‍💻 &nbsp;Currently working as an integration specialist in Sweden
+&nbsp;Currently working as an integration specialist in Sweden

 I am a natively curious & creative developer who spend my time building video games, web and desktop applications and the occassional powershell script- to make my working life easier!
-What I lack in formal education I make up for in genuine interest and I am 100% self taught and have been messing around with tech since the age of 12.
+What I lack in formal education I make up for in genuine interest.
+I am 100% self taught and have been messing around with tech since the age of 12.

 ### 🛠 &nbsp;Stuff I like to work with